 What Type of Product is Best for Barrier Repair if You Have Breakout-Prone Skin?

 Well, I don’t have any suggestions but I’m knee-deep in this right now as I’m currently working on a leave-on barrier repair product that WILL be suitable for those prone to clogged pores and breakouts.
-(TBD on when it will come out but sign up to be notified.)

 I believe that plant oils can be safely used periodically rather than continually and provide a great solution for barrier repair in oily skin.
 This type of skin (like skin types 1-4) can certainly experience a damaged barrier when someone uses topical drying agents or is taking the prescription Accutane or other oral drugs that work by atrophying sebaceous glands.
 Unfortunately, many ingredients meant to fight acne can also lead to barrier damage.
 These types of things can also interrupt the keratinocytes’ natural ability to produce intercellular lipids in the proper ratios, thus causing cells to shed and the skin to become ultra-sensitive and reactive.

 So, as I’m working on a product that will help repair the barrier for breakout-prone skin, I will probably tap into using plant oils because those seem to be most agreeable.
 Stay tuned!